cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 	}
     ```

-    Exhaustive error handling will usually require referencing the {{ link_errormap() }}  unless you have a great memory or choose to delve into the implementation source code.
+    Exhaustive error handling will usually require referencing the appropriate [error map](../core-api/error-maps/#appendfile-text-binary) unless you have a great memory or choose to delve into the implementation source code.
     For the sake of example we are just logging out the error, but we can easily imagine putting more robust error handling logic in each switch case.

 === "Blueprint"